mortenson/midi-tape/README.md

 - `i + p` - Plays the timeline and tells the input device to play.
 Useful for recording drum machines.

+If you need more than 10 tracks, use the "o" key:

+- `o + delete` - Delete current track
+- `o + up/down` - Change track
+- `o + left/right` - Change output device
+- `O (shift+o) + left/right` - Change output channel

-If building an external controller, you will need 16 inputs.
+If building an external controller, you will need 17 inputs.

 ### The timeline